 \subsection{Motivations and Contributions}

-Although some of the above-mentioned research investigates communication in a STAR-RIS system, PLS is not considered in \cite{Joint design}-\cite{Sum Rate-STAR}.
+Although some of the above-mentioned research investigates STAR-RIS systems, PLS is not considered in \cite{Joint design}-\cite{Sum Rate-STAR}.
 Only \cite{secrecy MISO} introduces a STAR-RIS aided secure network.
 On the other hand, most recent work on secure SWIPT only exploits conventional reflecting-only RISs \cite{Energy Efficiency,Enhanced secure,Intelligent Reflect,Joint Active} with only half-space coverage.
-Our motivation is to consider secure STAR-RIS aided SWIPT networks, which to date have not been studied in the literature.
+Our motivation is to fill this knowledge-gap and to consider secure STAR-RIS aided SWIPT networks, which to date have not been studied in the literature.
 The main contributions of our work are summarized as follows:

-\begin{itemize} \item We propose a secure MISO STAR-RIS-aided SWIPT approach for downlink RSMA systems, where a multi-antenna BS serves the single-antenna IRs and UERs in the transmission and reflection spaces of the STAR-RIS, respectively.
-UERs are also potential \textit{Eves} that wiretap the channel.
-Moreover, we assume that the CSI of the UERs is not known at the transmitter, i.e., only the estimated channel between the RIS and UERs is available at the BS.
+\begin{itemize} \item We conceive a secure MISO STAR-RIS-aided SWIPT solution for the RSMA downlink, where a multi-antenna BS serves the single-antenna IRs and UERs in the transmission and reflection spaces of the STAR-RIS, respectively.
+The UERs are also potential \textit{Eves} that wiretap the channel.
+Moreover, we assume that the CSI of the UERs is not known at the transmitter, i.e., only the imperfectly estimated channel between the RIS and UERs is available at the BS.

-\item Although most work on STAR-RIS is based on OMA/NOMA comparisons, we demonstrate that RSMA can achieve better performance than OMA/NOMA, and can provide AN for UERs which facilitates the secure communication.
+\item Although most work on STAR-RIS is based on OMA/NOMA comparisons, we demonstrate that RSMA can achieve better performance than OMA/NOMA, and can provide AN for UERs, which facilitates their secure communication.

-\item We show how to jointly optimize the active and passive beamforming vectors to maximize the worst-case sum secrecy rate of the IRs, under constraints on the total transmit power, the minimum sum energy for the UERs, and the RIS transmission and reflection coefficients.
-The resulting problem is non-convex with intricately coupled variables.
-To tackle this challenge, a suboptimal two-step iterative algorithm based on the Sequential Parametric Convex Approximation (SPCA) methodology of \cite{Hamed-majid} is proposed to alternately solve for the precoders and the transmission and reflection coefficients.
+\item We show how to jointly optimize the active and passive beamforming vectors for maximizing the worst-case sum secrecy rate of the IRs, under realistic constraints on the total transmit power, the minimum sum energy of the UERs, as well as the RIS transmission and reflection coefficients.
+The resultant problem is non-convex with intricately coupled variables.
+To tackle this challenge, a suboptimal two-step iterative algorithm based on the sequential parametric convex approximation (SPCA) method of \cite{Hamed-majid} is proposed for alternately solving for the TPCs as well as the transmission and reflection coefficients.
 Furthermore, an initialization algorithm is provided to search for a feasible initial point of the original problem and avoid potential failures.